Airbag: Injuries and fatalities

+A US study showed that the risk for a serious head injury occurring is 5.495% while travelling 25-30 mph.
+The risk is reduced for passengers to 4.435%.
+This risk is lowered by 80.5% to 1.073% when using an airbag.
+The risk for passengers is lowered by 82% to 0.797%.
+The tests with the airbags were done at 35 mph, 5-10 mph faster than the tests without air bags.
+There is a 15.45% risk of serious injury to unprotected occupants at 30-35 mph, this drops to 4.68% with protected occupants.
+This is a 69.7% decrease in change of serious injury, with the airbags deploying 96.1% of the time.

 Improvements in sensing and gas-generator technology have allowed the development of third-generation airbag systems that can adjust their deployment parameters to the size, weight, position, and restraint status of the occupant.
 These improvements have demonstrated a reduced injury risk factor for small adults and children, who had an increased risk of injury with first-generation airbag systems.

 One model of airbags made by the Takata Corporation used ammonium nitrate–based gas-generating compositions in airbag inflators instead of the more stable, but more expensive compound tetrazole.
 The ammonium nitrate-based inflators have a flaw where old inflators with long-term exposure to hot and humid climate conditions could rupture during deployment, projecting metal shards through the airbag and into the driver.
 As of December 2022, the defect has caused 33 deaths worldwide, with up to 24 in the U.S. and the remaining in Australia and Malaysia.
 The National Highway Traffic Safety Administration (NHTSA) recalled over 33 million vehicles in May 2015, and fined Takata $70 million in November 2015.
 Toyota, Mazda, and Honda have said that they will not use ammonium-nitrate inflators.
 In June 2017, Takata filed for bankruptcy.